-Find all of the feature combinations that occur sufficiently often (e.g., copy clock is missing numbers AND there is a missing hour hand on the command clock). - Choose and order the feature combinations to form the left hand sides of rules for the rule list.
+- Find all of the feature combinations that occur sufficiently often (e.g., copy clock is missing numbers AND there is a missing hour hand on the command clock). - Choose and order the feature combinations to form the left hand sides of rules for the rule list.
 This is done using a Bayesian modeling approach.
-BRL has two user-defined parameters that enter into its Bayesian prior over rule lists, allowing the user to specify the desired number of rules in the rule list, $\lambda$ , and the desired number of conditions within each rule, $\eta$ .
+BRL has two user-defined parameters that enter into its Bayesian prior over rule lists, allowing the user to specify the desired number of rules in the rule list, λ , and the desired number of conditions within each rule, η .

 BRL's Bayesian modeling approach creates a posterior distribution of rule lists.
-The Bayesian prior encourages it to favor lists with approximately $\lambda$ rules and $\eta$ conditions per rule, as specified by the user.
+The Bayesian prior encourages it to favor lists with approximately λ rules and η conditions per rule, as specified by the user.

 We ran BRL on our three sets of features: simplest features, op-clinician features, and the MRMR subset of all features.
 AUCs for screening are shown in Table 14, and range from 0.79 to 0.85.
-These are significantly more accurate than the operationalized scoring systems (the best of which performed in the 0.70-0.73 range, Table 6).
+These are significantly more accurate than the operationalized scoring systems (the best of which performed in the 0.70 to 0.73 range, Table 6).
 These scores are approximately at the level of the best ML algorithms with simplest features and with op-clinician features.
-Diagnosis AUCs, shown in Table 15, display a range from 0.69 to 0.74, again better than the operationalized scoring systems (the best of which performed in the 0.64-0.69 range, Table 7), and similar to the best ML algorithms with simplest features and with op-clinician features.
+Diagnosis AUCs, shown in Table 15, display a range from 0.69 to 0.74, again better than the operationalized scoring systems (the best of which performed in the 0.64 to 0.69 range, Table 7), and similar to the best ML algorithms with simplest features and with op-clinician features.

 To keep the rule lists interpretable, we restricted the width of the lists to at most 2.
 We varied the list length to see how it influences accuracy.
-Figure 12 shows testing AUC versus list length for the simplest features.
-For the screening task, Fig. 12 indicates that lists between 4 and 7 rules lead to test AUCs similar to the best test AUC's, while for the testing task, 5-8 rules leads to diagnoses similar to the highest AUC's.
-These models are generally both more concise and more accurate than the existing scoring algorithms we discussed earlier.
+Figure 12 shows testing AUC vs. list length for the simplest features.
+For the screening task, Figure 12 indicates that lists between 4 and 7 rules lead to test AUCs similar to the best test AUC's, while for the testing task, 5 to 8 rules leads to diagnoses similar to the highest AUC's.